mrassili/currency-converter-alc/README.md

   This is a web application that allows users to convert currencies from their web browser quickly and conveniently.
   Scaffolded with [`Yeoman`](https://github.com/yeoman/generator-webapp).
   The app uses [Currency Converter API](https://www.currencyconverterapi.com/)'s currency api for fetching live conversion rates.

+## Local Development

+  - Clone or fork the repo
+  - Go into the repo's directory
+  - Run `npm install`
+  - Run `npm run dev`

 ## Architecture